developmentseed/tipg/README.md

 ### Configuration

-To be able to work, the application will need access to the database. `tifeatures` uses [starlette](https://www.starlette.io/config/)'s configuration pattern which make use of environment variable and/or `.env` file to pass variable to the application.
+To be able to work, the application will need access to the database. `tipg` uses [starlette](https://www.starlette.io/config/)'s configuration pattern which make use of environment variable and/or `.env` file to pass variable to the application.

-Example of `.env` file can be found in [.env.example](https://github.com/developmentseed/tifeatures/blob/master/.env.example)
+Example of `.env` file can be found in [.env.example](https://github.com/developmentseed/tipg/blob/master/.env.example)

 ```
 # you need define the DATABASE_URL directly